 - codon 129 in the prion protein gene

 - size of the protease-resistant core of the abnormal prion protein

 - PrPSc type 1 (21 kDa) or type 2 (19 kDa)

 Each variant of sporadic CJD results from the combination of codon 129 genotype (M or V) and PrPSc type (1, 2 or 1 + 2) 16,17.

-Additionally, MM2 subtype as has been noted to have distinctive histopathological features affecting the cerebral cortex and the thalamus and have therefore been separated into MM2 cortical (MM 2C) and MM2 thalamic (MM 2T).
+Additionally, the MM2 subtype has been noted to have distinctive histopathological features affecting the cerebral cortex or the thalamus and have therefore been separated into MM2 cortical (MM2C) and MM2 thalamic (MM2T).

 Mixed types are also encountered.
 The result is that there is significant variation in the literature in regards to how many subtypes there are and if and how they should be grouped together 17.

 Specific sites of imaging abnormality are typical of sporadic Creutzfeldt-Jakob disease 22:

 - most common: insula, cingulate gyrus, superior frontal gyrus

 - common: precuneus, cuneus, paracentral lobule, medial frontal gyrus, occipital gyri, angular/supramarginal gyrus, superior parietal lobule, inferior frontal gyrus